awsdocs/aws-secrets-manager-docs/doc_source/reference_template_Oracle_MultiUser.md

 def get_connection(secret_dict):
-    """Gets a connection to PostgreSQL DB from a secret dictionary
+    """Gets a connection to Oracle DB from a secret dictionary

     This helper function tries to connect to the database grabbing connection info from the secret dictionary.
 If successful, it returns the connection, else None